pablodecm/phd_thesis/src/102_chapter_2.md

 all particles candidates have been reconstructed.
-The reconstruction process is rather conservative, given that most CMS data analysis share the same reconstructed *physics objects*, therefore it is common to specify additional selection criteria based on over the resulting set of objects based on their properties within each analysis to reduce the rate of fake or wrong reconstruction.
+The reconstruction process is rather conservative, given that most CMS data analysis share the same reconstructed *physics objects*, therefore it is common to specify additional selection criteria on the resulting set of objects based on their properties within each analysis to reduce the rate of fake or wrong reconstruction.
 The rest of this section is devoted